miraclx/freyr-js/README.md

   - `storefront`: \<string\>
   - `developerToken`: \<string\>

-Freyr would automatically fetch a developer token from the Apple Music website, which should suffice for all intents and purposes.
+Freyr would automatically fetch a developer token from the Apple Music site, which should suffice for all intents and purposes.
 But if you prefer to use a custom developer token, please refer to the Apple Music documentation on this topic.

 The `storefront` option defines the default storefront to be used in the absence of a specification.